lierluis/MyShell/README.md

 # MyShell

-Simple unix shell written in C that parses and executes user commands.
+Simple mock unix shell written in C that reads and executes user commands.

 Supports file redirection and background processes: